 Over the past few years, “testing” has become a bit of a dirty word in education.
 What used to be for placement or just checking to make sure students were hitting certain benchmarks has become an orchestrated production.
 Different states have different requirements, but the sheer volume of testing has increased greatly.
-These tests can be extremely stressful for both student and teacher as many of them no longer are just to see where a student stands in their educational progress, but have real negative ramifications if the scores are not within a certain value.
-While certain methods, like student-centered instruction, help overall with testing and student success, it is also really important to make sure that we are taking care of the mental health of our students while they are participating in these strenuous testing sessions.
-Implementing brain breaks during testing.
+With the focus on these tests being high, and the amount of pressure that is being put on our students (and us) surrounding them, it is more important than ever to be certain we are utilizing brain breaks during testing.

 During testing, students find themselves sitting for long periods of time, concentrating on words on a screen or on paper.
 Talking is not allowed and some of the timing of these tests could be upwards of an hour and a half of straight work.
-As unfortunate as this is, testing has become a part of our educational system and it much like with other changes, we need to find a way to embrace the adversities and find ways to make sure that they are working in favor of our students as much as possible.
+As unfortunate as this is, testing has become a part of our educational system and much like with other changes, we need to find a way to embrace the adversities and find ways to make sure that they are working in favor of our students as much as possible.

-(This post may contain affiliate links which won’t change your price but will share some commission.
+(This post may contain affiliate links that won’t change your price but will share some commission.
+As an Amazon Associate, I earn from qualifying purchases.
 Please read our disclosure policy for more information.)

 How to Implement Brain Breaks During Testing

 Well obviously students cannot take brain breaks during testing, The time before the activity begins and when small breaks are given can be utilized to help our students as a normal brain break called by the teacher would be.